abelectronicsuk/ABElectronics_Python_Libraries/ExpanderPi/README.md

 rtc.enable_output()
 ```

-Read the current date and time from the RTC at 1 second intervals:
+Read the current date and time from the RTC at 1-second intervals:

 ```
 while (True):